 The first one is from Gaiam Life, entitled, "Calm Mom: 5 Ways to Be a Present Parent."

 All of the suggestions are great, but my favorite is #5: Breathe.
 It doesn't require any planning or changes to our schedule or routine.
-I'm always breathing; the trick is remembering to pay attention to my breath.
-When I do, I am able to calm down, step back, and create some space so I can make a better parenting choice.
+I'm always breathing; the trick is remembering to pay attention...

+Yesterday I wrote about lessons in mindfulness from Cinderella, and a reader left a comment asking about the Little Mermaid.
+It’s such a good question that I wanted to answer it with an entire post.
 For those of you who aren’t familiar with the story, it’s about a mermaid named Ariel who is fascinated with the human world, and even falls in love with a Prince.
 Ariel’s father, King Triton, forbids her from ever having contact with humans again, which drives the young mermaid to the lair of the Sea Witch, Ursula.
 Ariel agrees to give Ursula her beautiful in exchange for a pair of legs, and Ariel has three days to get her Prince to fall in love with her or else she turns back into a mermaid and has to live with Ursula forever.
 The ending is predictable—Ursula tries to screw everything up, there’s a big fight between good and evil, and in the end, the Prince kills Ursula and poor Ariel is still a mermaid.
 King Triton is left with a heartbreaking decision.
 Does he keep his daughter with him in his underwater kingdom, knowing that she will be deeply unhappy, or does he turn her into a human, knowing that she will be happy, but they will spend the rest of their lives in completely different worlds?

+My daughters recently discovered Cinderella and the rest of the Disney Princesses, and within a few days they were obsessed.
+We read the stories on a daily basis, they’ve seen the Cinderella movie, and when they play, there’s a lot of “discussion” about who gets to be Cinderella and who has to be the prince.
+The egalitarian feminist social worker in me is a bit horrified; I don’t love the idea of my daughters learning that the way to a better life is being swept off your feet by a handsome man.
+After the first twenty readings of Cinderella, I realized that I had two choices: I could either suffer through the books time and again, or I could apply what I’ve been learning about mindfulness to story time.
 So, I tried to suspend my judgment and just be present.
 Instead of obsessing over all of the negative messages my daughters might be getting about female empowerment or body image, I decided to just read, notice, and accept.
 I focused on the feeling of my daughters next to me, the innocent curiosity of their questions, the colorful images on each page and the weight of the book in my lap.
 After a few readings, I started to notice some different, more positive messages emerging from the story of Cinderella.
 Is it possible that I was learning about mindfulness from a Disney princess?